Braid graphs in simply-laced triangle-free Coxeter systems are partial cubes: Preliminaries

 \begin{proof} The fact that $\hatrsigma$ is a link of rank $r-1$ is easily seen.
 Let $\rbeta\in [\ralpha]$ such that $\supp_{\llb 2r\rrb}(\rbeta)=\supp_{\llb 2r\rrb}(\rsigma)$.
 It follows from Lemma~\ref{lem:firstlastletter} that $\rbeta_{\llb 2r,2r+1\rrb}=\rsigma_{\llb 2r,2r+1\rrb}$.
 Any minimal sequence of braid moves that transforms $\rsigma$ into $\rbeta$ does not involve the generators appearing in the rightmost braid shadow, and hence the same sequence of braid moves will transform $\hatrsigma$ into $\hatrbeta$.
 Thus, $\hatrbeta\in [\hatrsigma]$.
 On the other hand, suppose that $\rsigma_{\llb 2r,2r+1\rrb} = ut$ and let $\rgamma \in [\hatrsigma]$.
 Then there is a sequence of braid moves that transforms $\hatrsigma$ into $\rgamma$.
 Set $\rbeta := \rgamma ut$ so that $\rgamma = \hatrbeta$.
 When applied to $\rsigma$ instead of $\hatrsigma$, this sequence of braid moves transforms $\rsigma$ into $\rbeta$.
 It follows from Proposition~\ref{prop:matsumoto} that $\rbeta$ is reduced and hence $\rbeta \in [\ralpha]$.
 Clearly, $\supp_{\llb 2r\rrb}(\rbeta) = \{u\} = \supp_{\llb 2r\rrb}(\rsigma)$, which completes the proof. \end{proof}

 Our next lemma has the important conclusion that every link is uniquely determined by the generators appearing at the even indices of the word.
-Moreover, every subword that begins and ends at an even index is uniquely determined by the even-index generators that appear in the subword.
+Moreover, every factor that begins and ends at an even index is uniquely determined by the even-index generators that appear in the factor.

 \begin{lemma} Suppose $(W, S)$ is a simply-laced triangle-free Coxeter system and let $\ralpha$ and $\rbeta$ be two braid equivalent links of rank $r\geq 1$.
 Then $\ralpha = \rbeta$ if and only if $\ralpha_{\llb 2i\rrb}=\rbeta_{\llb 2i\rrb}$ for all $1\leq i\leq r$. \end{lemma}